woolfg/gassler.org/content/posts/20170801-wtf-crazy-guys/index.md

 Source: https://www.theguardian.com/media/mind-your-language/2016/jun/10/you-dont-like-being-called-guys-come-on-people

-I gave it some thought, watched Limmy’s video, and read the [guardian article](https://www.theguardian.com/media/mind-your-language/2016/jun/10/you-dont-like-being-called-guys-come-on-people).
+I gave it some thought, watched Limmy’s video, and read guardian articles [[1]](https://www.theguardian.com/media/mind-your-language/2016/jun/10/you-dont-like-being-called-guys-come-on-people),[[2]](https://www.theguardian.com/world/shortcuts/2018/aug/01/hi-guys-whats-wrong-with-this-greeting).
 I concluded that "hey guys" is definitely neither gender-neutral nor inclusive, thus, I decided to just remove it from my vocabulary.
 You can also try it, it won’t hurt ;) besides the fact that you will recognize how many people use the term all the time.

-Language is constantly changing and I have learned to avoid terms and sayings that might be offensive or put a wrong emphasis one something.
+Language constantly changes and I have learned to avoid terms and sayings that might be offensive or put a wrong emphasis one something.
 Maybe you don’t agree but imho it is worth to give it some thought...and for all the developers out there, do you still use goto?

 {{< figure src="xkcd.png" title="https://xkcd.com/292/" >}}